Dynamical Variational Autoencoders: A Comprehensive Review: Variational Autoencoders

 \chapter{Variational Autoencoders}

-In this section, we rapidly present the Variational Autoencoder and associated variational methodology for model training and inference.
-An extended tutorial paper on VAEs by the authors of the seminal paper \citep{Kingma2014} can be found in \citep{kingma2019introduction} (an ArXiv pre-print of this tutorial paper is also available.)
+In this section, we present the VAE and the associated methodology for model training and approximate posterior distribution estimation (i.e., inference) with variational methods \citep{Kingma2014,rezende2014stochastic}.
+An extended tutorial on VAEs can be found in \citeauthor{kingma2019introduction}'s \citeyearpar{kingma2019introduction} paper.